Laura Iñiguez, Content Manager at Hirebook

 Even though an employee development plan requires an investment, not just financially but also in effort and time, it’ll surely pay off in the near future.
 Prioritizing your employee development plan ensures that your employees keep evolving, getting better according to market and industry trends.
 Supporting your team members with this plan doesn’t mean they have to learn a required skill set for a certain position or role, it’s more about nurturing their professional path and broaden their opportunities.

 If you think about it, there are certain industries where professionals have to retake certification exams every few years to keep working, guaranteeing the people they work with that their skills are up to date, so you could say they never stop learning.
 Why shouldn’t your employees keep learning too?

 Most young workers seek this continuing education on their own, but adding an employee development plan to your organization and providing them with the knowledge they look for right inside their company is quite a win-win-win.

 There are several benefits of a career development plan, but ultimately you’ll assure an engaged workforce with top-notch knowledge and skills.
 When employees are accurately trained and they’re constantly updating their knowledge, they are able to deliver high-quality performance and top customer experience.

-A good employee development plan also shows you are willing to invest in your people, in building up your company culture, which is something people will appreciate and reciprocate with increased loyalty.
+A good employee development plan also shows you are willing to invest in your people, in building up your company culture, and add point system of the employees, which is something people will appreciate and reciprocate with increased loyalty.